GoraNetwork/doc/developing_algorand.rst

    const multiResponse = new Algosdk.ABIArrayDynamicType(Algosdk.ABIType.from("byte[]"));

-To access individual results, smart contract handling the oracle response must unpack this ABI type. *N*th string in the array will correspond to the *n*th expression in the ``valuePath`` field. **Important:** all returned pieces of data in such responses are stringified, including numbers.
+To access individual results, smart contract handling the oracle response must unpack this ABI type. *N*\ th string in the array will correspond to the *n*\ th expression in the ``valuePath`` field.

+.. warning:: **IMPORTANT** All returned pieces of data in multi-value responses
+             are stringified, including numbers.
 For example, number ``9183`` will be returned as ASCII string ``"9183"``.
 Smart contract code handling the response must make the necessary conversions.

 ================================
 Rounding numeric response values